πŸ“š More on this topic: Voxtral TTS Guide Β· Crane + Qwen3-TTS Voice Cloning Β· Open WebUI Setup Guide Β· Best Models for Chat Β· VRAM Requirements

 Needs about 2-4 GB VRAM.
 The voice cloning is genuinely impressive for a local model.

-edge-tts: Great quality and free, but it sends audio through Microsoft’s servers.
+edge-tts: Good quality and free, but it sends audio through Microsoft’s servers.
 Not local.
-Fine if you don’t care about privacy, but defeats the purpose for most readers of this site.
+Defeats the purpose if you’re building a private voice pipeline.

 The Easy Way: Open WebUI Voice Chat